aditi-mittal-cmu/mittal-portfolio/finalProjectPart3.md

 <i><h1>Part III: Final project and presentation</h1>

+   <p>This final project allowed me to apply everything I had learned in the course, explore flourish to create different visualizations, shorthand for creating the data story.
+The intent of choosing the topic "Make <i>IT</i>Equal" was to pick up something that I mattered to me.</p>

 <h2>How it started?</h2>
 <p>Here's a link to go back to the [Part I](finalProjectPart1.md) of my project.
 This was the brainstorming phase - a high level project idea, project structure, data sources.</p>